 CS 61C: Summer 2018 (43 Student Repsonses)

 My academic journey is really a story to tell.
-I am currently am a senior at the University of California, Berkeley studying Mechanical Engineering and Electrical Engineering & Computer Science.
+I graduated from the University of California, Berkeley studying Mechanical Engineering and Electrical Engineering & Computer Science.
 I didn't always have this long of an introduction, though; I started out as a MechE but eventually discovered the beauty of Computer Science.
-I became a part of the Berkeley CS community, taking hard courses, meeting great people, and even joining course staff as a TA.
-In typical Berkeley MechE fashion, a flowchart is shown below to illustrate this (stressful) journey.
+I became a part of the Berkeley CS community, taking hard courses, meeting great people, and even joining course staff as a TA for Data Structures, Machine Structures (Intro to Computer Architecture and low-level programming), and Operating Systems.
+In typical Berkeley MechE fashion, a chart is shown below to illustrate this (stressful) journey.

-Eventually I would like to return to graduate school, but I am putting that on hold for now.
+Eventually I may return to graduate school, but I am putting that on hold for now.
 On the MechE side, my interests involve heat transfer and controls.
+I've done projects in biomechanics and heat transfer labs and briefly worked for a controls lab.
 On the EECS side, my interests involve systems, computer architecture, and parallel computing.
-I have done research in biomechanics and heat transfer.
-I have not done research related to CS, but I hope to pursue a graduate degree in a CS-related field at some point in my life.
+I will be working in a Systems lab over the Summer.

 There's More Coming!

 This website is currently a work in progress.
 There will be more sections in the future!